 About 15 years ago, I was a project management director responsible for moving monoclonal antibodies (MABs) from Phase III clinical to commercial manufacturing.
 I had the distinct pleasure of working on two new molecular entities (NMEs) at a top-tier biotech company with currently marketed products treating rheumatoid arthritis and plaque psoriasis.

-Fast forward a decade or so, and now in a QA role, I reflect on that experience through the quality optic.
-The reflection on best practices led me to use a cause and effect approach: 6M.
+Fast forward a decade plus and, now in a QA role, I still reflect on learnings from that experience through the quality optic.
+Given the current challenges and opportunities presented by COVID-19, these are more relevant than ever.
+This reflection on best practices led me to use a helpful cause and effect approach: 6M.

 6M categorizes factors in cause and effect analysis so that readers can understand them better.
 As many investigative professionals know, 6M stands for manpower, machinery, materials, methods, measurement, and mother nature (environment).
 For this review, let’s take a closer look at methods, mother nature (environment), and manpower.

 Note: for those that love reference material, ICH10 provides a succinct overview of the product lifecycle development and the importance of quality systems throughout the process of product development.

 The facility, utility, and process comparability between R&D and Manufacturing (facilities’ stability and functionality) must be comprehensive and well documented.
 Of course, this is done in advance of the actual tech transfer, but is an important step nonetheless.